HydraMeshnet/developer-portal/dac.md

 ## Develop on DAC

 In order to try out DAC, you have to connect to a Hydra network.
-You can do that locally or using IoP's infrastructure.
+You can do that locally or using IOP's infrastructure.
-Please follow the guide [how to run a local testnet node](hydra#run-testnet-node) or read how can you [access IoP's Hydra network](hydra#hydra-networks).
+Please follow the guide [how to run a local testnet node](hydra#run-testnet-node) or read how can you [access IOP's Hydra network](hydra#hydra-networks).

 ### Tutorials